qpleple/wordpress-theme-blank/README.md

-This is the simplest blank them you can make.
+This is the simplest blank them you can have.
 It contains 4 templates :

  - `index.php`
  - `header.php`